ainstarc/git-init/README.md

 - Fuse.js for fuzzy searching
 - GitHub Pages for deployment
 - Service Workers for offline functionality and updates

+## Data Structure

+- Git command data is organized in JSON files with explicit `category` fields for better filtering and clarity.
+- Command documentation is refactored for improved completeness and consistency.
+- All command JSON files are auto-updated for required fields and structure using the `injectDefaults` script.
+- The command index file (`src/data/gitCommands/index.js`) is auto-generated for up-to-date imports.

 ## Browser Compatibility